9Thanaphat/ecommerce-fullstack/README.md

 Full-stack e-commerce application built as a personal learning project to practice modern TypeScript full-stack development.
 The focus is on production-grade patterns: type-safe database access, secure authentication, and a principled design system — not just getting something to run.

-**Design philosophy:** Dark, minimal, precise.
-The UI is built around a custom design system using OKLCH color tokens, not ad-hoc utility classes.

 ---

 ## Tech Stack